• Skip to primary navigation

 How to make it

-This cajun gravy is made with a roux, so you first have to melt butter and flour together in a medium saucepan or cast iron skillet and whisk together to ensure the roux does not burn.
-Cook, while stirring, over medium low heat for approximately four minutes, or until the butter mixture turns golden brown.
+This cajun gravy is made with a roux, so you must first melt butter and flour together in a medium saucepan or cast iron skillet set over medium-low heat and whisk together to ensure the roux does not burn.
+Cook, while stirring, for approximately four minutes, or until the butter mixture turns golden brown.
 (You can let the roux turn dark brown if you like a really nutty flavor)

 Add the cajun seasonings directly to the roux once it has browned to allow the flavor to really bloom.
-Then start adding the liquid a couple of splashes at a time.
+Then start adding the liquid, a couple of splashes at a time.
 This makes it easier to incorporate the liquid without lumps forming.
-Continue adding liquid in batches until it has all be added.
+Continue adding liquid in batches until it has all been added.

 At this point, your gravy will be thin.
 Bring the gravy to a simmer for approximately two minutes to allow it to thicken.